rasguanabana/function-pattern-matching/README.rst

 The above two are very similar, but the second one allows creating function which takes multiple arguments to construct actual guard.

-.. note:: It is not recommended to create your own guard functions.
-Use combinations of the ones shipped with fpm.
+**Note:** It is not recommended to create your own guard functions.
+In most cases combinations of the ones shipped with fpm should be all you need.

 Define guards for function arguments ....................................